-- Land acquisition and business/residential relocation - · On-site/off-site infrastructure
+- Land acquisition and business/residential relocation. - On-site/off-site infrastructure.

-Sports/Entertainment Complex Program Essentials

-According to the HOK Study, the essential first step in a successful site selection process is to determine the program requirements of the sports/entertainment complex.
-The program identifies the size capacities and functions the building must fulfill.
-These in turn determine the square footage requirements of the building and begin to define the inter-relationships of the building's main components.
+Sports/Entertainment Facility Program Essentials According to the HOK Study, the essential first step in a successful site selection process is to determine the program requirements of the sports/entertainment facility.
+The program requirements identify the size capacities and functions the building must fulfill.
+These, in turn, determine the square footage requirements of the building and begin to define the inter-relationships of the building's main components.
 Planners can then create building footprints to be tested on all potential sites.

-Entertainment Complex Components
+Entertainment Facility Components